moshmage/monerorequest-js/packages/paywithmonero/README.md

 ```
 $ npm run local-server
 ```
-> use http-serve on local-server folder
+> use http-server on local-server folder